Workiva/dart_dev/README.md

 ```

 ## Format on save
-dart_dev can be used to facilate formatting on save inside of JetBrains IDEs.
+dart_dev can be used to facilitate formatting on save inside of JetBrains IDEs.
 For setup instructions, see below.

 __NOTE:__ This functionality is reliant upon the `pub run dart_dev` process running at least version `3.6.0` of this tool.
 Ensure that your `pubspec.yaml` specifies an appropriate version range, otherwise the method described below will not work.
+Another limitt only recognize the `FormatTool` and `OverReactFormatTool`.
+If you use a custom formatter, this will not work for you.

 ### A Note on VS Code
 A VS code extension exists to run either `dartfmt` or `over_react_format` on save.
 For information on it, see [its project](vs-code-formatter).
 However, that VS Code extension does not run `dart_dev`, but rather has its own logic to run a formatting command.